Treatment Effect Estimation with Efficient Data Aggregation: Carved estimator

 for some $\eta\in \mathbb{R}^{+}$.
 For the observed set of covariates $E_k$ in the existing study k, consider the linearizable representation in Lemma \ref{limiting:Gaussianity}.
 We assume that the remainder term $R_{N_k}$ satisfies:

 \end{condition}

-The probability of selection admits the following characterization in terms $\sqrt{N_k} '$:
+The probability of selection can be written as the probability of a polyhedron:

 where $A$ and $b$ are fixed matrices.
-This follows from the asymptotic polyhedral characterization of the selection event associated with the LASSO in previous work; we direct interested readers to \cite[Proposition 4.2][]{panigrahi2016integrative}.
-The next condition allows us to ignore the remainder term in the polyhedral characterization which converges to $0$ in probability with increasing sample size. \begin{condition} We assume that the probability of selection satisfies
+The above characterization for the selection event has been proved in Proposition 4.2 of \cite{panigrahi2016integrative}.
+Our next condition allows us to replace the log-probability of selection with the log-probability of the polyhedron that is determined by matrices $A$ and $b$.
+In other words, this condition allows us to ignore the $o_p(1)$ remainder in the characterization for our selection event. \begin{condition} We assume that the probability of selection satisfies

 \end{condition}